rithvikgrandhi/music-bot/README.md

 # music-bot
-bot that plays music from youtube(alternative to groovy)
+discord bot that plays music from youtube(alternative to groovy)